Skip to main content

 Call data and reportingCarrier connectivity

-When a call comes in, OPBX tells Cloudonix how to handle it.
+When a call comes in, OPBX returns CXML instructions that tell Cloudonix how to handle it.
 Cloudonix then manages the actual voice connection.

 Prerequisites